Research

 With Kristy Kim

-This paper investigates the behavioral response to a change in taxation of inherited property in California.
-California has a unique property tax system in which property is taxed on its year-of-purchase value (or 'base value') plus 2% per year, instead of its current market value.
-As home values typically appreciate much faster than 2% per year, property taxes do not increase proportionally with home value.
-This system allows homeowners to benefit from lower real tax rates the longer they remain in the same home.
-Previously, a homeowner's child could inherit a home's base value---and thus preferential property tax rate---along with the home.
-Voters revoked this tax advantage by referendum in November 2020, but the change in policy did not take effect until four months later.
-This created a transition window during which many parents rushed to transfer their home to their child to preserve a low property tax rate for their child.
-We document parent-child transfers before and during this window for two populous counties in California: San Francisco and Los Angeles County.
-We find a large behavioral response to the policy change, with an additional 18 months of transfers occurring during the transition window in San Francisco County and an additional 11 months of transfers in Los Angeles County.
-The corresponding elasticity is e=614 in San Francisco County and e=106 in Los Angeles County.
-We disaggregate responses by Census tract income, and find that the top income decile in each county is the most elastic group (e=734, e=490 for SF, LA).
-These estimates are much larger than what is typically found in the inheritance tax literature (e=[0.1,0.2]), and challenge the "control of wealth" theory of bequest planning.
+This paper investigates the behavioral response to an increase in taxation of inherited property in California.
+We document parent-child transfers for two populous counties in California: San Francisco and Los Angeles County.
+We find large implied elasticities, with an additional 18 months of transfers in San Francisco County and an additional 11 months of transfers in Los Angeles County occurring prior to the implementation of the new policy.
+We disaggregate responses by Census tract income, and find that the top income decile in each county is the most elastic group.
+These estimates are much larger than what is typically found in the inheritance tax literature, and challenge the "control of wealth" theory of bequest planning.
 The magnitude of the short-run behavioral response cautions against transition windows for tax policy changes, as they can 1) delay expected government revenue sources and 2) exacerbate inequality in taxation if high-income households are more responsive than other groups.

 Parent-to-Child Home Transfers in San Francisco County, Pre- and Post-Reform, Principal and Non-Principal Residences